Jadeni77/Calendar/Assignment6/src/README.md

   this constructor for the Event Class to properly initialize an event within its model, but the endDateTime argument was being ignored and passed through as null, so it was changed to properly pass it through.
+* The logic for copying events in the ManagerModel was changed slightly to properly shift the time to the desired starting time.
+  * While looking over tests for the ManagerModel, we discovered that a test for copying events to new calendars with a different time would pass no matter the target start time.
+So, additional logic had to be added to account for the expected shift to ensure the tests would only pass in the expected cases.

 ## How to use: